User Guides

 4. Using APON

-Let’s learn how to convert APON-formatted text into a Java object and vice versa.
+Let’s explore how to convert APON-formatted text into a Java object and vice versa.

-Step 1: Define a Java Parameters Class to Map to APON
+Step 1: Define Java Parameters Classes to Map to APON

-You need to define a class in Java that implements the Parameters interface, corresponding to the APON data structure.
-Each class corresponds to a hierarchical level in APON, and ParameterDefinition is used to define the name, type, and array status of each Parameter.
+You need to define classes in Java that implement the Parameters interface corresponding to the APON data structure.
+Each class corresponds to a hierarchical level in APON, and you define the name, type, and array status of each parameter using ParameterDefinition.

 Example APON: